Adldap2/Adldap2-Laravel/docs/auth/providers.md

 ],
 ```

-When you've authenticated, use the method `Auth::user()` as you would
+When you've authenticated successfully, use the method `Auth::user()` as you would
 normally to retrieve the currently authenticated user:

 ```php